sujanapaluru2008-123/python-logic-practice/README.md

 # python-logic-practice
 This repository contains beginner python programs used to practice programming logic.

-Programmes included:
+## Programmes included:

--- Factorial of a number
+- Factorial of a number
--- Fibonacci series
+- Fibonacci series
--- Reverse a string
+- Reverse a string
--- Prime number check
+- Prime number check
--- Multiplication table
+- Multiplication table
+- count vowels in a string
+- largest number in a list
+- palindrome number
+- remove duplicates in a list
+- sum of first n natural numbers

-Purpose:
+## Purpose:
-Improve problem solving skills and python fundamentals.
+Improve python programming logic, understand loops and conditions, improve problem solving skills and python fundamentals.